Low Dose Naltrexone

-Originally in the full dose Naltrexone, it was prescribed to alcoholics and drug addicts to enable them to free themselves from their addiction.
-It raises their seratonin levels so they don’t miss the alcohol and drugs they once derived pleasure from.
-Then in low doses, it was known to help one’s immune function.
+Originally, the drug Naltrexone in a full dose was an FDA-approved medication from the mid-1980’s created to help alcoholics and drug addicts free themselves from their addiction.
+It worked by raising their serotonin levels so they didn’t miss the alcohol and drugs they once derived pleasure from, thus helps withdrawal symptoms at a dose of 50 mg per day.

 HOW DO THYROID PATIENTS USE LDN?

 If you would like to learn more about taking LDN, there’s a Facebook group for those using it (or considering using it) called “Got Endorphins”.
-They advise starting low at 1.5 mg and slowly raising to 4.5 mg.
+They advise starting low at 1.5 mg and slowly raising to 4.5 mg, taken before bedtime.
 However, some patients have found they have to hold at a lower amount to feel well.
 You can get LDN by prescription from your doctor.
 If that’s not possible, they will advise other methods to use.

 WHAT DO OTHERS SAY ABOUT LDN?

 From Dr. Mercola:

 In the case of systemic infections such as HIV/AIDS or Lyme, LDN boosts the immune system, helping the body fight off the invading pathogens.

 In the case of cancers such as multiple myeloma and neuroblastoma, LDN inhibits proliferation of malignant cells.

 In the case of autoimmune diseases such a Multiple Sclerosis, LDN takes an aberrant immune system and helps restore it to normalcy.